aurorascharff/redwoodsdk-demo/STEPS.md

 - Using the simplified React 19 metadata, so I can add this anywhere and it wil automatically be added to the head.
 - Hooked up to the cloudflare d1 database provided in the standard starter!
 Already set up with prisma.
 Uses miniflare to emulate cloudflare workers.
 It just works between dev and prod.

 ## Hydrated Document, script, initClient.
-UserRoutes, protect profile, interupptor, interactive login with 'use client'.
+UserRoutes, protect profile, interupptor, interactive login with 'use client'

 - Copy layout() applayout and index() home route, rename to simple todos.
 - Replace with regular Document enabling client side hydration with adding the script tag.
 Add initClient to client.tsx to init hydration of our rsc payload.